 Affordable monthly rates · Contact us for pricing

 Napa County operates detention facilities managed by the Napa County Sheriff's Department, serving Napa and surrounding communities.
-The jail system processes bookings from law enforcement agencies throughout the county.
+County law enforcement agencies send bookings through the county jail system for processing.

 When searching for an inmate in Napa County, have their full legal name and date of birth ready.
-This ensures you can quickly cross-reference results and confirm the correct individual.
+This speeds up the search and ensures you're confirming the right individual.

 Need help locating an inmate?